cancerberoSgx/camera-capture/camera-capture/README.md

 After searching for an easy to use portable library to access the webcam directly from node.js I didn't found a library that works in windows, macOs and linux, without native dependencies that users need ot manually install (or even so, they won't work).

 This library solves the problem with an easy approach.
-Use headless browser to capture the video,  draw in canvas and post the image data from there to the Node.js side using page.exposeFunction() and without almost any encode since the image data is passed as array buffer.
+Use headless browser to capture the video, draw in canvas and pass the image data  the Node.js context as fast as possible (`age.exposeFunction()`) and with minimal processing.
+It uses HTMLCanvasElement getImageData when returning raw image data or HTMLCanvasElement.toBlob() when retuning encoded images such as png, jpg.
+In both cases using ArrayBuffer

 ## Install